 Re-negotiate and re-define how you move, how you transition, how you sink into conversations with your body that have become mindless and dismissed.

-It goes beyond just using conditioning techniques to train "functional" movement within yoga.
+It goes beyond just using conditioning techniques to train "functional" movement within yoga and pilates.

 It's diving under the surface and taking ownership of what you find beneath the seen.